elorzafe/amplify-types/RFC Draft.md

 type CustomChannel = 'custom_channel';

 // Each key in the map represents a payload event and the key value is the data type for that event.
-// Note: If an event is assigned the null type, the payload object will not contain a data key. type CustomEventDataMap = {
+// Note: If an event is assigned the void type, the payload object will not contain a data key. type CustomEventDataMap = {
   A: number;
   B: string;